 must fulfill the following requirements as a minimum:

-1. Complete a minimum of 65-78 credit hours, including the general studies degree requirements.
+1. Complete a minimum of 60 credit hours, including the General Studies requirements for each degree.

-2. Complete at least 30 credit hours in residence at Dallas
+2. Complete a minimum of 25% of the required credit hours in residence at Dallas

-4. Earn a minimum of 2.00 grade point average in all courses taken.
+4. Earn a minimum of 2.00 grade po0int average in all courses taken.
 DBU requires a minimum institutional cumulative, major, and minor GPA of 2.0.

-7. Complete one-half of the Chapel credits required for a bachelor's degree candidate, if applicable.
+6. Complete one-half of the Chapel credits required for a bachelor's degree candidate, if applicable.
 (Chapel

 No student will be allowed to

 participate in the graduation exercises of the University

 until all of the above requirements for graduation have been